Different types of alarm detection

 - monitored alarm systems connected to Telecare (support and assistance for older people).

-Though we don't fit all of these systems for you, we can put you in touch with the right experts to get what you need to be installed.
+Though we don't fit all of these systems for you, we can put you in touch with the right experts to get what you need installed.

 Installing your smoke alarm

-If it's difficult for you to fit yourself, ask a family member or friend to help you, or this is something we can do during a home safety visit.
+If it's difficult for you to fit an alarm, ask a family member or friend to help you, or this is something we can do during a home safety visit.

-Installing a smoke alarm only takes a few minutes - just follow the manufacturer's instructions.
+Fitting a smoke alarm only takes a few minutes - follow the manufacturer's instructions.

 Smoke alarms should always be mounted on the ceiling, near the middle of the room or hall, and at least 30cm (one foot) away from a wall or light.